slycoder2000/godaddy_slycoder_com/README.md

 ## Criteria

 - PHP used for DRY programming for libraries, headers and footers
-- Foundation for basic cosmetics
+- Foundation for basic cosmetics and navigation
 - On smaller screens, condense the menu to the "Hamburger" icon and use a transition effect when clicked (both in and out).

 ## Summary of Tech Stack